 The decision to replace the painful knee with an artificial one is a decision between you and your doctor.
 Other alternative treatments may first be used, including assistive walking devices, anti-inflammatory medicines, injections, and bracing.

 Quadriceps-sparing total knee replacement

-This newer surgical technique for knee replacement surgery allows surgeons to insert the same time-tested, reliable knee replacement implants through a shorter incision using a surgical approach that avoids trauma to the quadriceps muscle, which is the most important muscle group around the knee.
+This newer surgical technique allows surgeons to insert the same time-tested, reliable knee replacement implants through a shorter incision using a surgical approach that avoids trauma to the quadriceps muscle, which is the most important muscle group around the knee.

-This new technique, which is sometimes called quadriceps-sparing knee replacement, uses an incision that is typically only three to four inches in length and the recovery time is much quicker—often permitting patients to walk with a cane within a couple of weeks of surgery or even earlier.
+This technique uses an incision that is typically only three to four inches in length and the recovery time is much quicker—often permitting patients to walk with a cane within a couple of weeks of surgery or even earlier.
 In addition to this technique, there are different quad-sparing approaches used by different surgeons throughout Main Line Health.